brentgroves/repsys/a_status/a_fabric/fabric_2.md

 - Important data collected from our ERP, vending machines, plc, cnc, cmm, etc. all goes into the data lake.
 - Data in our data warehouse and excel spreadsheets also is mirrored to the data lake.
 - We don't have to change where or how we currently enter our data.
-- An ETL process is used to copy and transform the data.
+- An ETL process is used to copy and transform the data to a common format that is more easily reported on.

 ## Phase 1